danielbodnar/awesome-stars/README.md

 - [jsanant/vmtctl](https://github.com/jsanant/vmtctl) - A CLI tool to generate multi-tenant URLs for victoria-metrics and develop locally
 - [adrien2p/medusa-extender](https://github.com/adrien2p/medusa-extender) - :syringe: Medusa on steroid, take your medusa project to the next level with some badass features :rocket:
 - [metlo-labs/metlo](https://github.com/metlo-labs/metlo) - Metlo is an open-source API security platform.
-- [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform with logs, traces and metrics in a single application.
-An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performan
+- [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
+An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
 - [uber/arachne](https://github.com/uber/arachne) - An always-on framework that performs end-to-end functional network testing for reachability, latency, and packet loss
 - [SigmaHQ/sigma](https://github.com/SigmaHQ/sigma) - Main Sigma Rule Repository
 - [Security-Onion-Solutions/securityonion](https://github.com/Security-Onion-Solutions/securityonion) - Security Onion is a free and open platform for threat hunting, enterprise security monitoring, and log management.
 It includes our own interfaces for alerting, dashboards, hunting, PCAP, and case mana